Who is this article for?

 - Copy the connection string that is presented.

-From the Code42 console on your master server:
+From the Code42 console on your authority server:

-- Sign in to the Code42 console on your master server.
+- Sign in to the Code42 console on your authority server.

 - Go to Destinations.